Tuesday, October 14, 2025

 In conclusion, this study sheds light on the intricate dynamics of agricultural systems in Senegal, offering valuable insights into enhancing resilience, improving nutrition, and fostering sustainable development.
 Through the utilization of advanced simulation models like FARMSIM and APSIM, it becomes evident that optimizing planting strategies, embracing diverse cropping systems, and integrating livestock hold the key to mitigating risks, boosting yields, and ensuring food security in the face of climate change.
 By heeding the recommendations outlined herein and leveraging evidence-based approaches, policymakers and stakeholders can chart a course towards a more resilient, nourished, and prosperous agricultural future for Senegal and beyond.

-AR Managing Editor (2024).
+Editor, A. M. (February 5, 2024).
 Enhancing Agricultural Resilience and Nutrition in Senegal: Insights from Simulation Models.
-Retrieved from https://www.africanresearchers.org/enhancing-agricultural-resilience-and-nutrition-in-senegal-insights-from-simulation-models/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/enhancing-agricultural-resilience-and-nutrition-in-senegal-insights-from-simulation-models/

 LEAVE A REPLY